jamesche75/Linux-Boot-Camp/Modules/Module 4 - Advanced Docker/Module 4 - Advanced Docker.md

 > **Note:** The name "goofy\_bardeen" was given to the container by the Docker daemon because I didn't explicitly give it a name when I started it.

-Using ``docker commit`` has some serious drawback.
+Using ``docker commit`` has some serious drawbacks.
 The primary drawback is that the Docker image it creates isn't really maintainable.
 Suppose you wanted to change the parent image for your newly created Docker image.
-You can't, because there isn't a Dockerfile to edit.
+You can't because there isn't a Dockerfile to edit.

 It's also important to note that a Dockerfile can contain valuable documentation of how a Docker image is created.
 (Of course, this relies on the Dockerfile author actually writing a well-documented Dockerfile.)
 If you use ``docker commit`` to create an image, you lose that benefit.